helloskyy-io/skyy-h12-fanctl/README.md

 wget -qO- https://raw.githubusercontent.com/helloskyy-io/skyy-h12-fanctl/main/deploy.sh | bash
 ```

+**Note:** The deployment script requires `git` to clone the repository.
+If `git` is not installed, the script will display an error with installation instructions.

 The deployment script will:
+- Clone the repository (requires `git`)
 - Install prerequisites (`ipmitool`, `lm-sensors`)
 - Install the fan control scripts
 - Configure systemd services